 Norwegian Wild Reindeer Pavilion, Hjerkinn, Dovre, Norway 2009 - 2011

 Lofoten Opera Hotel, Lofoten, Norway - the project is ongoing and this image is a convincing rendering.

-Thorsen also talked about how Snøhetta’s designs can make a social statement and help generate sustainable social change.
-One way to do so, he argued, was to introduce into project design, good-sized public spaces that enable disparate communities to come together in an organic manner.
-Thorsen is certainly not officiously pious on the importance of social change and doesn’t come across as an insistent activist to the cause.
+Thorsen talked about how Snøhetta’s designs can make a social statement and generate sustainable social change.
+He argued that this could be achieved by incorporating into project design decent-sized and inviting public spaces that enable disparate communities to comfortably come together in an organic manner.
+In his presentation, Thorsen was not pious on the importance of social change and did not come across as an insistent activist to the cause.
 He is, after all, a designer by trade and it was our sense that he would rather keep to his lane.
-Nevertheless, Thorsen accepted the power of good architecture to bring people together in a common and much loved space.
+Nevertheless, Thorsen appreciated the power of good architecture to bring people together in common and much loved spaces.
 And from this, he contends, could spring sustainable social change in whatever form it takes.

-We believe that there is merit to this argument and it is clear that an abstract enthusiasm for social change is a design imperative in many Snøhetta’s projects, particularly in the Middle East.
-But also at home in Oslo, where the public lobby of the Norwegian Opera and Ballet (see at top) is open 24 hours, 7 days to let the people gather and enjoy the surroundings with each other.
+We believe that there is merit to this argument and it is clear that an enthusiasm for social change is a design imperative in many of Snøhetta’s projects, particularly in the Middle East.
+But also at home in Oslo, where the public lobby of the Norwegian Opera and Ballet (see opening images) is open 24 hours, seven days to let the people gather as a community and enjoy the surroundings.

-The night, however, belonged to the breathtaking effect of Snøhetta’s design projects that left us enthralled and elevated.
+The night, however, belonged to the breathtaking impact of Snøhetta’s design projects that left the audience enthralled and elevated.

 Bibliotheca Alexandrina, Alexandria, Egypt 1989 - 2001

 SFMOMA Expansion, San Francisco, California, USA 2010 - expected 2016